david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/index.rst

     It’s important to be clear about the relationship between iterables and iterators:
     Python obtains iterators from iterables.

-    In page 418 he stops to explain why Sequences are iterable and what teh interpreter oes when needs to iterate over an object
+    In page 418 [6], Luciano  stops to explain why Sequences are iterable and what the interpreter does when it needs to iterate over an object